Colosseum tours underground: why you should consider booking this tour

 You can book your Colosseum underground and third ring tickets at the Colosseum, or in advance at ticket offices in the city or with one of the independent agencies who provide guided tours.
 You will need a standard ticket to access the general areas of the amphitheatre and a special tour ticket to visit the hypogeum.

-If you want to avoid the long waiting lines, consider booking your tickets online.
+If you want to avoid the long waiting lines, consider booking your tickets online here.
+That is what we really recommend, so you will save time during your Roman trip!

 Everything you need to know about Colosseum underground tours